IEEE-SA STANDARDS BOARD OPERATIONS MANUAL

 5.3.8 Auditing of finances

-All IEEE Standards Sponsor committees with actual or budgeted income or expenses of US $100,000 or more per year shall be audited by a professional independent source, outside the sponsoring organizational unit.
-The IEEE-SA BOG may select an outside accounting firm, another fully qualified resource, or the IEEE Internal Audit Department to arrange for and perform the audit.
+All IEEE Standards Sponsor committees with actual income or expenses of US $250,000 or more per year shall be audited by a fully qualified independent professional auditor.
+The Sponsor may select an outside accounting firm, another fully qualified resource, or the IEEE Internal Audit Department to arrange for and perform the audit.
 The selection of such auditors should avoid any conflict of interest with members of the relevant IEEE Standards Sponsor committees.
+If the IEEE Internal Audit Department is selected to provide the auditing service, all required documentation is due no later than 15 March.
+If prepared by an independent auditor, the contract/MOU for their services is due to the IEEE Internal Audit Department by 15 March; the final and complete audit report shall be submitted to the IEEE Internal Audit Department by 30 April.

-IEEE Standards Sponsor committees with more than US $25,000 but less than US $100,000 in income or expenses per year will be audited on a rotational basis.
-The IEEE Internal Audit Department will schedule and arrange for the audits of these Standards activities.
+IEEE Standards Sponsor committees with more than US $25,000 but less than US $250,000 in income or expenses per year may be audited.
+The IEEE Internal Audit Department is responsible for scheduling and arranging for the audits of these Standards activities.
 For those committees not scheduled for an Internal Audit review in a given year, an informal review should be conducted by a committee composed of individuals who have no direct or indirect responsibility for the financial transactions of the committee.

 All audit fees, as determined by the IEEE Internal Audit Department, shall be incorporated in the budgets of IEEE Standards Sponsor committees and displayed as a separate line on budget reports.

-The IEEE Internal Audit staff will assure that committee financials are audited in accordance with the guidelines developed for this purpose.
+The IEEE Internal Audit staff shall assure that committee financials are audited in accordance with the guidelines developed for this purpose.

 All IEEE standards development committees with meeting income or expenses of US $25,000 or greater per meeting shall complete the following tasks within six months of cessation of the IEEE standards development activities: